 The first is high uncertainties over firms' price- and wage-setting behavior, which could exert either upward or downward pressure on prices.
 Recently, against the backdrop of high raw material costs, price hikes have been widely observed even among firms that had taken a cautious stance toward changing their selling prices, while their pricing decisions have been made in consideration of price setting by competitors.
 Depending on how much upward pressure will be exerted by raw material costs and on how firms' inflation expectations will develop, the pass-through of cost increases could accelerate by more than expected and lead prices to deviate upward from the baseline scenario.
 In addition, there is a possibility that wages and prices will rise by more than expected as more firms reflect price developments in wage setting through labor-management wage negotiations.
-On the other hand, given that, in Japan, the behavior and mindset based on the assumption that prices and wages will not increase easily are deeply entrenched, there is a risk that moves to increase wages will not strengthen and prices will deviate downward from the baseline scenario.
+On the other hand, there is a risk that moves to increase wages will not strengthen as much as expected and prices will deviate downward from the baseline scenario, with the deeply entrenched behavior and mindset based on the assumption that prices and wages will not increase easily.